CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `grayscale()`
   Converts the image to grayscale.
-This operation affects the instance it's called on, but still returns that instance
-  for method chaining.

   Returns:
     - An image object representing the grayscale image.